things-to-do

 Malaga travel guide spainonfoot 2

-Just a 25-minute drive from Málaga lies Benalmádena, home to one of Costa del Sol's most surprising landmarks: Castillo de Colomares.
+Just a 25-minute drive from Malaga lies Benalmadena, home to one of the Costa del Sol's most surprising landmarks: Castillo de Colomares.
 It's hidden away in a sleepy town where I'm sure the local residents quietly wish it didn't exist because of all the extra traffic it brings.

 We only discovered this a year after moving to Malaga, and it often gets missed because it's not directly on the Malaga map.

-Discover Malaga's Secret Local's Beach: Playa Penon del Cuervo
+Discover Malaga's Secret Beach: Playa Penon del Cuervo

 unusual things malaga 1

-Playa Peñón del Cuervo is where you'll find the locals unwinding.
-Tucked a little east of the city, this stretch of sand has more ot offer than most of Malaga's beaches.
+Playa Penon del Cuervo is where you'll find the locals unwinding.
+Tucked a little east of the city, this stretch of sand has more to offer than most of Malaga's beaches.

 Just to the right of the rock, there's a small reef that hides a whole world of sea life.
-A snorkel and mask are all you need, no flippers required.
+A snorkel and mask are all you need.

 Unusal things malaga v1